alexriss/imagex/readme.md

 Python scripts to analyze scanning probe images.

-It currently works with Nanonis sxm files.
-Some preliminary support for CreaTec dat files has been added recently.
+It currently works with Nanonis sxm and CreaTec dat files.

+An example jupyter-notebook file can be found in the "demo" directory.

 ## Related projects